romdotdog/jake-spec/README.md

 }
 ```

-to declare type destructors, use the `:` type operator.
+to declare type destructors, a generalization of fields, use the `:` type operator.

 ```ts
 type Product = [